bluesky-social/atproto-website/content/guides/identity.md

 ### Example: Self-hosted

 Let's consider a self-hosting scenario.
-If it's using did:plc, it would look something like:
+If it's using `did:plc`, it would look something like:

 - The handle: `alice.com`
 - The DID: `did:plc:12345`
 - The hosting service: `https://alice.com`

-However, **if the self-hoster is confident they will retain ownership of the domain name**, they can use did:web instead of did:plc:
+However, **if the self-hoster is confident they will retain ownership of the domain name**, they can use `did:web` instead of `did:plc`:

 - The handle: `alice.com`
 - The DID: `did:web:alice.com`